 Clients were asked, at intake, how old they were when they first began to use illegal drugs, when they had their first alcoholic drink (more than a few sips), and when they began smoking regularly.
-The age of first use for each substance has remained steady for the past seven fiscal years.
+The age of first use for each substance has remained steady for the past eight fiscal years.
 Clients' average age of first alcoholic drink is consistently younger than the age reported for illegal drug and tobacco use while initiation of smoking regularly and drug use tend to co-occur at similar ages.

-&lt;sup>13The data reported here is for the entire RCOS intake sample over the past 7 fiscal years, regardless of whether or not they were in a controlled environment.
+&lt;sup>19 The data reported here is for the entire RCOS intake sample over the past 8 fiscal years of intake data, regardless of whether or not they were in a controlled environment.